 The T80S has a German equatorial mount (model NTM-1000) manufactured by the company ASTELCO, under a contract with the company AMOS.
-The optical system consists of a f/4.31 Ritchey-Chretien with one axial Cassegrain focal plane and a clear aperture of 860 mm.
-This provides a plate-scale of 55.56 arcsec/mm, a total FoV of 130 millimeter (translating to a 2 deg diameter on the sky), and an optimal FoV of 110 millimeter (1.7 deg diameter on the sky).
-The field corrector lens built by AMOS ensures an aberration degradation less than 1%.
+The optical system consists of an f/4.31 Ritchey-Chretien with one axial Cassegrain focal plane and a clear aperture of 860 mm.
+This provides a plate-scale of 55.56 arcsec/mm, a total FoV of 130 millimetres (translating to a 2 deg diameter on the sky), and an optimal FoV of 110 millimetres (1.7 deg diameter on the sky).
+The field corrector lens built by AMOS ensures an aberration degradation of less than 1%.
 T80S is housed in an 8 m Ash dome.
 The telescope can slew between two opposite sky positions in less than 1.5 minute, the limiting factor being the time it takes for the dome to move between the two positions.
 T80S is robotically operated by the chimera observatory control system.
 Developed in Python, chimera uses the Pyro3 library to convert the observatory sub-systems into Python objects that are accessible over the local network in a distributed way.
-On top of this framework, a supervisor algorithm takes care of checking the weather conditions, and executes the observations according to constraints imposed by the astronomical conditions.
+On top of this framework, a supervisor algorithm takes care of checking the weather conditions and executes the observations according to constraints imposed by the astronomical conditions.

 Basics Optics Parameters

 Manufacture: ASTELCO (Germany) + AMOS (Belgium)

 |FoV Diameter||2deg (130mm physical size)|